ZappaBoy/copycat/README.md

-# copycat
+# Copycat

-`copycat` is a tool that record and replay keybaord and mouse macro..
+`copycat` is a tool that record and replay mouse and keyboard macro.

 ## Installation